valdar/hackathon/lab2/README.md

    * Notice the schema displayed as a Tree
    ![Account schema is attached to the parameter "account"](images/17.Account-attached-to-param-account.png)

-11. Add `orderSequence` parameter
+12. Add `orderSequence` parameter to consume an order sequence number stored in the `orderSequence` Camel Variable
    * In Source part, click on the + icon to add a parameter
    ![Click "Add a parameter" button](images/12.click-add-parameter-button.png)
    * Provide parameter name `orderSequence`
    ![Add a parameter "orderSequence"](images/19.add-parameter-orderSequence.png)
    ![Parameter "orderSequence" added](images/20.parameter-orderSequence-added.png)

-12. Drag `/Account/Name` property of account parameter and Drop to Target `/ShipOrder/ShipTo/Name`
+13. Drag `/Account/Name` property of account parameter and Drop to Target `/ShipOrder/ShipTo/Name`
    ![Drag "/Account/Name" property of account parameter and Drop to Target "/ShipOrder/ShipTo/Name" ](images/21.dnd-name.png)

-13. Repeat Drag and Drop for `Address`, `City` and `Country`
+14. Repeat Drag and Drop for `Address`, `City` and `Country`
    ![Repeat Drag and Drop for "Address", "City" and "Country" ](images/22.repeat-dnd-address-city-country.png)

-14. Configure OrderPerson by concatenating Name and AccountId
+15. Configure OrderPerson by concatenating Name and AccountId
    * Drag `/Account/@AccountId` of account parameter and Drop to Target `/ShipOrder/OrderPerson`
    ![Drag "/Account/@AccountId" of account parameter and Drop to Target "/ShipOrder/OrderPerson"](images/23.dnd-accountid-to-orderperson.png)
    * Drag `/Account/Name` of account parameter and Drop to Target `/ShipOrder/OrderPerson`